The common oral contraceptive pill (OCP) literally changed our society by liberating couples and protecting against unwanted pregnancies.

-We have been lead to believe that the OCP and other forms of hormonal contraception such as Implanon, Mirena and Depo-Provera, along with hormone replacement therapy (HRT) are benign and safe.
+We have been led to believe that the OCP and other forms of hormonal contraception, such as Implanon, Mirena, and Depo-Provera, along with hormone replacement therapy (HRT) are benign and safe.

-However, these are serious medications with serious health consequences which should be thoroughly investigated before prescribing them, either as a contraceptive or a treatment.
+However, these are serious medications with serious health consequences that should be thoroughly investigated before prescribing them, either as a contraceptive or a treatment.

 The main issue is the symptoms of hormonal and endocrine imbalance caused by synthetic hormones are not often obvious.
 A certain percentage of women simply don't tolerate hormones, which is obvious within months for some women; however, for most women, the effects are gradual and systemic.
 The reason for this is because hormone ingestion is all or nothing.

 Our body's hormonal cycle is extremely complex, and by placing a hormone into the system it disrupts hundreds of other cycles in the body that are linked to the reproductive cycle.

 The second aspect is that by supplying the body with blanket hormones, the body then stops its own hormone production.
 This has led to the epidemic of menopausal symptoms, as a woman's body fails to produce the necessary levels of hormones due to the reduction in the amount the ovaries produce.